tx00-web-en/Learning-Material-And-Tasks/material/fe-react-activity1.md

 You will use the `useState` hook to change a background theme from light to dark, as well as to increment and decrement a number.

 > Upon completion, follow the steps in this [guideline](push-to-github.md) to push your code to GitHub.
+> There are sample solutions in [this folde](../material/src/lab1-sample-sol/).
+Please compare your code with your peers’ work.

 ## Setup